Support to the international community

 Project Description Contact info

-SINTEGRA: International student paths The SINTEGRA: International student paths: support and integration project aims to promote spaces that offer support and strengthens the integration of international students from the Programa Estudantes-Convênio de Graduação (PEC-G) into UFSC.
-The project approaches academic issues, the sense of university community, cultural issues, and ethnic and racial issues.
-SINTEGRA is a partnership between SINTER and the Department of Psychology at UFSC.
-It is coordinated by Professor Elka Hostensky, with the collaboration of Professors Lígia Feitosa and Denise Cord and from Psychology undergraduate students.
-Currently, the project runs weekly meetings with international students, develops instructional materials about university life at UFSC, promotes training sessions for staff and students, organizes a Student Integration Program, and produces content on Instagram. · SINTEGRA webpage
+SINTEGRA: International student paths The SINTEGRA: International student paths: support and integration project aims to create welcoming spaces and strengthen the integration of international students from the Programa Estudantes-Convênio de Graduação (PEC-G) into UFSC.
+The project addresses academic matters, the sense of university community, cultural issues, and ethnic and racial issues.
+SINTEGRA is a partnership between SINTER and the UFSC Department of Psychology.
+It is coordinated by Professors Elka Hostensky and Lígia Feitosa, with the collaboration of Professor Valéria de Bettio Mattos and undergraduate Psychology students.
+Currently, the project holds weekly meetings with international students, develops informational materials about university life at UFSC, offers training sessions for staff and students, organizes a Student Integration Program, and creates content on Instagram. · SINTEGRA webpage

 · Instagram

-National Migrant Registration (RNM) Support SINTER’s International Programs Coordination Office has an International Support Service that assists the international community with the migrant registration and renewal processes as required by the Federal Police (PF). · Telephone: +55 48 3721-6206
+National Migratory Registry (RNM) Support SINTER’s International Programs Coordination Office has an International Support Service that assists the international community with the migratory registry and renewal processes as required by the Federal Police (PF). · Telephone: +55 48 3721-6206

 · Email: imigracao.sinter@contato.ufsc.br